Skip to main content

 • Get rid of pollen, dust, and particles that trigger allergies

-• Free up small hairs called cilia in the nasal passages so they work better
+• Free up cilia (small hairs) in the nasal passages so they work better

 • Decrease inflammation and swelling

-Although rinsing the nasal passages has been a health practice in some cultures for thousands of years, the risks and benefits have only recently been studied.
+Rinsing the nasal passages has been a health practice in some cultures for thousands of years.
+However, only recently have scientists studied the risks and benefits.
 Most experts now agree that neti pots and other forms of nasal irrigation may help people manage conditions like:

 What kind of water should you use with a neti pot, and why?